Open the Door to a Youth Drop-In Center

 Learning to Give Issue Area Toolkits include background on the issue, community connections, lessons and activities, project ideas, and planning guides.
 Check out the Homelessness and Poverty Service-Learning Toolkit here.

-Learning to Give Simple Safe Service guides provide directions for generous actions that encourage youth voice and promote the common good.
+Learning to Give Service Sparks guides provide directions for generous actions that encourage youth voice and promote the common good.
 Check out the Advocacy Posters and Listen with Generosity service projects here.

 Learning to Give Literature guides combine selected literature with thought-provoking discussions and activities that teach about giving and civic engagement.
 Read aloud a picture book to a younger child or a retirement home buddy.
 This beautiful Change Sings Literature Guide introduces readers to their power to make a difference.